5 Top Tips to Get the Most from your Cinque Terre Experience

 Depending on which trip you have chosen the duration of your Cinque Terre rail card will vary slightly.
 Its very simply and easy to use once you collect it from Monterosso train station you are free to hop on and hop off the train as much as you like.
 You can have breakfast in Monterosso, lunch in Manarola and Dinner in Portofino, if your purse strings allow.

-At Macs Adventure we have a wide selection of Cinque Terre trips available, whether you have 7 nights to explore or it’s a flying visit before heading elsewhere in Italy you can find all of our trips on our website.
-Alternatively if you call us at the office I would be delighted to help organise the right itinerary for you!
+At Macs Adventure we have a couple of Cinque Terre trips available, whether you have 7 nights to explore or it’s a flying visit before heading elsewhere in Italy you can find all of our trips on our website.
+Alternatively if you call us at the office.
+We would be delighted to help organise the right itinerary for you!